 Reflective practice that strengthens people, teams, and the sector.

-Supervision is more than just a regular meeting or a compliance requirement.
-At its core, supervision is a purposeful, relational, and reflective practice designed to help youth and community services workers become more effective, ethical, and resilient.
+It is more than just a regular meeting or a compliance requirement.
+At its core, it is a purposeful, relational, and reflective practice designed to help youth and community services workers become more effective, ethical, and resilient.
 Whether you’re just starting out in the field or you’re a seasoned practitioner, supervision is an essential tool for sustaining long-term, high-quality practice.

 Supervision is a formal process of professional support, reflection, and learning.
 It involves a structured relationship between a supervisor and supervisee (or a group), where the supervisor facilitates reflective conversations about practice.
 The aim is to ensure safe, ethical, and effective service delivery, while also promoting professional development and personal wellbeing.